SZPNR/Chess-to-S3-to-Snowflake-Project/S3 Data lake project/readme.md

 ## General information

 In order not to exceed the limit authorized by the free version of AWS S3, I focused on a small database of less than one gigabyte.
 The data lake receives data from a python script and stores it as is.
-In order not to lose information for other users of the database I decided not to delete information from json files for the moment.
+To not lose information for other users of the database I decided not to delete information from json files for the moment.

-In order to route the data to Snowflake I created an SQS event notification which ingests the data into SQS Queue and which will then be processed by Snowflake.
+To send the data to Snowflake I created an SQS event notification which ingests the data into SQS Queue and which will then be processed by Snowflake.

 ## Screenshot